dreginkogan/sciolyTrajectory/README.md

 ![image](https://user-images.githubusercontent.com/75654428/142805388-74ab831a-b54e-42fc-a35e-8693321bffdf.png)

-The bucket consists of a 3D printed shuttle that allows for repositioning of the bucket
+The bucket consists of a 3D printed shuttle and a shallow plastic cup.
+The projectiles fired from the catapult will be placed in the plastic cup, which in itself is attached to the shuttle using hot glue.
+The bucket is not restricted to one position; the shuttle can be moved freely along the length of the "long half" of the catapult arm.
+It can be secured in a specific position using a machine screw and T-nut.